The broad-lined Type-Ic supernova SN 2022xxf with extraordinary two-humped light curves: Introduction

-In this paper we present SN 2022xxf, a SESN with a spectacular second hump\footnote{In the literature, the term ``double-peaked LC'' is used indiscriminately for objects with early, fast-declining shock cooling emission e.g. SN~1993J \citep{richmond94}, or other types of slower peaks due to other mechanisms e.g. SN~2005bf \citep{folatelli06}.
-Here we chose the word `hump' for SN~2022xxf as the rise and fall phases are well observed, forming roundish shapes, and the ease of association with the shape of a bactrian camel's back with the characteristic two humps.} in the LC, but where the spectral sequence does not exhibit strong CSM signatures.
-SN 2022xxf was discovered in NGC~3705 by \citet{itagaki22} on 2022-10-17 ($\mathrm{MJD_{\rm{discovery}}=59869.85}$) in a white-light image, and was reported to the Transient Name Server (TNS) on the same day.
+In this paper {we present the observations of SN 2022xxf, an SESN with a spectacular second hump in its light curves.}\footnote{In the literature, the term ``double-peaked LC'' is used indiscriminately for objects with early, fast-declining shock cooling emission e.g. SN~1993J \citep{richmond94}, or other types of slower peaks due to other mechanisms e.g. SN~2005bf \citep{folatelli06}.
+Here we chose the word `hump' for SN~2022xxf as the rise and fall phases are well observed, forming roundish shapes, and the ease of association with the shape of a bactrian camel's back with the characteristic two humps.} SN 2022xxf was discovered in NGC~3705 by \citet{itagaki22} on 2022-10-17 ($\mathrm{MJD_{\rm{discovery}}=59869.85}$) in a white-light image, and was reported to the Transient Name Server (TNS) on the same day.
 The host has a redshift of $z = 0.00340 \pm 0.00001$, distance modulus $\mu = 31.54 \pm 0.45$ mag, and luminosity distance $20.3^{+4.7}_{-3.8}$ Mpc \citep[][via NASA/IPAC Extragalactic Database\footnote{\url{http://ned.ipac.caltech.edu/}}]{tully16}.
 From measurements of host galaxy lines at the line of sight towards the SN (Sect.~\ref{sec:spectro}), we estimate and adopt a redshift of $z = 0.0037$ for the SN, which is used to correct the spectra.
 Spectral classification as a Type-IcBL SN was reported by \citet{balcon22}, and confirmed with a spectrum taken earlier by our group (\citealt{nakaoka22}; see Sect. \ref{sec:spectro}). \citet{corsi22} reported a radio detection at 5.5 GHz using the Very Large Array (VLA).